How To Earn Your Pediatric Nursing Certification

 - A minimum of 5 years as an RN in pediatric nursing and 3,000 hours in pediatric nursing within the last 5 years, with a minimum of 1000 hours within the past 24 months (only if unable to meet the above option)

-Clinical Practice hours can include direct patient care, management, education and/or consultation.
+Clinical practice hours can include direct patient care, management, education, and consultation.

 - Ambulatory care